pre-srfi/minimal-sqlite/README.md

 no rows, or if there is more than row, an exception is raised.

-Return the values from tail-calling `(apply map-row columns)` with the sole result row. the result.
+Return the values from tail-calling `(apply map-row columns)` with the sole result row, the result.
 The details are as for **sql-get-all**.
 However, if _map-row_ returns multiple values, all of them are preserved.